dbcollection/dbcollection/README.rst

 This package allows to easily manage and load datasets by using ``HDF5`` files to store metadata.
-By storing all the necessary metadata to disk, managing either big or small datasets equally impacts the system's resources usage in the same way.
+By storing all the necessary metadata to disk, managing either big or small datasets has an equal or very similar impact on the system's resource usage.
 Also, once a dataset is setup, it is setup forever!
 This means users can reuse any previously set dataset as many times as needed without having to set it each time they are used.

-This allows users to focus on more important tasks and speed up prototyping without having to incurr in spending time managing datasets or creating/modyfing scripts to load/fetch data from disk.
+**dbcollection** allows users to focus on more important tasks like prototyping new models or testing them in different datasets without having to incur the loss of time spent managing datasets or creating/modyfing scripts to load/fetch data by taking advantage of the work of the community that shared these resources.

 Main features
 -------------